Skip to main content

 • Move distracting apps off your home screen, or delete them entirely.

-• Turn off every notification that isn't a human texting you.
+• Turn off every notification that is not a human texting you.

 • Set your browser homepage to something useful, not a news feed.

 Each of these is tiny.
-That's the point.
-You're not trying to transform your life in a weekend.
-You're stacking small structural wins that remove the need for willpower in the first place.
+That is the point.
+You are not trying to transform your life in a weekend.
+You are stacking small structural wins that remove the need for willpower in the first place.

-Here's the honest limit of this approach.
+Here is the honest limit of this approach.
 Environment design is great at making good behavior easier.
-It's less great at making sure you actually do the behavior on any given day.
+It is less great at making sure you actually do the behavior on any given day.
+Leaning on external cues instead of in-the-moment willpower is also the core of ADHD accountability strategies, where now-oriented structure does the work attention cannot.

 You can put the yoga mat in the middle of the living room and still walk around it for a week.
 Visibility reduces friction.
 It does not create consequence.